 Elephant yam is a striking aroid with a flower spike crowned with a bulbous maroon knob and encircled by a fleshy maroon and green-blotched bract.
 The solitary leaf, which emerges after the flowering parts, resembles a small tree.

 Amorphophallus paeoniifolius has been in cultivation throughout tropical Asia for centuries.
 The tubers are the third most important carbohydrate source after rice and maize in Indonesia.
 They are also consumed widely in India and Sri Lanka, although elsewhere they are seen as a famine crop, to be used when more popular staples, such as rice, are in short supply.

 Elephant yam belongs to the same genus as the crowd-pulling titan arum (Amorphophallus titanum).
 It should not be confused with Dioscorea species, which are also known by the common name yam, but belong to a different plant family (Dioscoreaceae).
 In particular it should not be confused with elephant’s foot yam (Dioscorea elephantipes) from South Africa.

-Dracontium paeoniifolium Dennst., Arum campanulatum Roxb., Amorphophallus campanulatus Decne. (see full list of synonyms here
+Dracontium paeoniifolium Dennst., Arum campanulatum Roxb., Amorphophallus campanulatus Decne.
+(Full list of synonyms available on World Checklist).

 Amorphophallus paeoniifolius is considered to be native to southern China (including Taiwan), Bangladesh, India, Sri Lanka, Laos, Burma, Thailand, Vietnam, Borneo, Java, Peninsular Malaysia, Philippines, Sulawesi, Sumatra, New Guinea, northern Australia, Fiji and Samoa.